Smartscape on Grail

 Data retention

 Data retention is fixed at 35 days.
-This means that nodes whose lifetime.start and lifetime.end difference is longer than 35 days will be deleted, including all static edges.
-Nodes with dynamic edges will also be cleaned up after 35 days.
+This means that nodes whose lifetime.end is older than 35 days will be deleted, including all static edges.
+Dynamic edges will be cleaned up after 35 days as well.

 Signal's connection to Smartscape nodes